Lokmanya Tilak Terminus–Varanasi Express

-Lokmanya Tilak Terminus–Banaras Express is an express train of the Indian Railways connecting Lokmanya Tilak Terminus Kurla in Maharashtra and Banaras of Uttar Pradesh.
+Lokmanya Tilak Terminus–Banaras Express is an express train of the Indian Railways connecting Lokmanya Tilak Terminus in Maharashtra and Banaras of Uttar Pradesh.
 It is currently being operated with 12167/12168 train numbers on a daily basis.
 The train is converted ICF coaches into LHB coaches in year 2023.

 Service

 The 12167/Lokmanya Tilak Terminus–Banaras Express has an average speed of 55 km/h and covers 1475 km in 26 hrs 50 mins.
 12168/Banaras–Lokmanya Tilak Terminus Express has an average speed of 58 km/h and covers 1496 km in 26 hrs 20 mins.

 Route and halts

 The important halts of the train are: